 In May 2018, Triglav National Park and the Russian Nature Reserve Kronotsky in Kamchatka signed a twinning agreement to support each other and exchange knowledge and experience in the fields of nature conservation, protected area management, education, professional tasks and research.

-The Triglav National Park has a cooperation agreement with the Hoch Taunus Nature Park in Germany, Snowdonia-Wales National Park in the UK, and a tripartite agreement with Hohe Tauern National Park in Austria and Les Ecrins National Park in France.
+The Triglav National Park has a cooperation agreement with the Hoch Taunus Nature Park in Germany, Snowdonia-Wales National Park in the UK, and a tripartite agreement with Hohe Tauern National Park in Austria and Les Ecrins National Park and Mercantour National Park in France.